KannonZenetism/zenetism-field-physics/structural-neuroscience/snx/orientation-algorithmic-entrainment-and-suppression.md

 But the field is organized so that attention disperses before coherent relation can stabilize.

-The user sees endless surface variation.
+The person sees endless surface variation.

 The deeper structure remains unchanged.